Belgrade National Theatre

 Collaboration with David LaChapelle

-In 2014 and 2015 Polunin “collaborated with American photographer and music director David LaChapelle“.
+In 2014 and 2015 Polunin “collaborated with American music director and photographer David LaChapelle“.
 He participated in several new projects, including a dance video to the song “Take Me to Church” by Hozier.

 Polunin also performed in ballet-related film roles in Red Sparrow, Murder on the Orient Express, and a new film called Passion Simple, his first lead role.